excalibur1987/flask-api-backend-boilerplate/readme.md

 ## Usage

+To start intial setup run `source intialize.sh` then make sure to have the following environment variable `DATABASE_URL` & `SECRET_KEY`.

 This backend uses flask-restful class based resources.
 A helper function available is "has_roles", it's used as following.

     from flask_restful import Resource